Study Abroad and Away

 What if I receive an outside scholarship?

 Davidson’s outside resource policy remains largely the same for students who are participating in off-campus study programs.
 Students will generally receive direct benefit of up to $5,000 from outside resources in any year in which such external funds are received.
-Outside resources first offset any work study award, then the family contribution, before Davidson aid would be reduced.
+Outside resources first reduce any work Student Employment award, then the Expected Family Contribution, before Davidson aid would be reduced.
 If your off-campus study costs are greater than costs on campus, and if you have outside resources totaling more than $5,000, any "excess" resource may be applied toward the greater-than-usual costs for your program.
 It is still the case, though, that any funds that cannot be expended in the manner outlined above would reduce Davidson College aid, and all sources of aid together may not exceed a student's total cost of attendance.

 What if I can’t afford the program deposit or airfare?

-Davidson does not provide financial aid advances.
+As a general rule, Davidson does not provide financial aid advances.
 Students should first contact their program provider to see if the deposit may be deferred or waived.
-If not, or if covering the cost of airfare is problematic, please contact Donna Baysinger in Business Services (firstname.lastname@example.org).
+If not, or if covering the cost of airfare is problematic, please contact Donna Baysinger in the Controller's Office (email@example.com).

 Brandee Norwood is the primary Financial Aid Office contact regarding off-campus study.
 If you have additional questions after reviewing the information found here, please feel free to reach out to Ms. Norwood at firstname.lastname@example.org or at 704-894-2232.